nv-adlr/nv-adlr.github.io/_projects/megatron-lm.md

 <div style="text-align: justify">
 <p>
 Cloze-style datasets like LAMBADA are designed to measure a model's ability to operate in and reason about long-term contexts.
 Handling long term contexts is crucial for state of the art language models to solve problems like long-form generation and document-based question answering.
-Cloze-style reading comprehension uses a context of word tokens $x=x_{1:t}$ with one token $x_j$ masked; the models objective is to correctly predict the value $y$ of the missing $j^{\text{th}}$ token based on its understanding of the surrounding context.
+Cloze-style reading comprehension uses a context of word tokens $x=x_{1:t}$ with one token $x_j$ masked; the model's objective is to correctly predict the value $y$ of the missing $j^{\text{th}}$ token based on its understanding of the surrounding context.
 LAMBADA uses cloze-style reading comprehension to test generative left-to-right language models by constructing examples of 4-5 sentences where the last word in the context $x_t$ is masked.
-Our models utilize subword units, so for our version of LAMBADA evaluation we utilize the raw, unprocessed LAMBADA dataset, and mask $x_t$ corresponding to the last subword token of the samples in the dataset as opposed to the last word of the samples.
-We report the accuracy of our model based on the number of times that $y = \text{argmax}\;P(x_t\vert x_{0:t−1})$ divided by the total number of examples.
+Our models utilize subword units, so for our version of LAMBADA evaluation we utilize the raw, unprocessed LAMBADA dataset, and require that our model predict the multiple $x_t$ subwords that make up the last word token.
+We use teacher forcing in our predictions, and consider an answer correct only when all output subword predictions are correct.
+This formulation is equivalent to the original task of word prediction.
 </p>
 </div>